dwaiter/django-goodfields/README.markdown

 =================

-Customizing the markup of Django forms is a pain. django-goodfields tries to make it hurt less by making it easy to render form fields and add inline validation.
+Customizing the markup of Django forms is a pain. django-goodfields tries to make it hurt less by making it easy to render form fields.

 Requirements
 ------------